Gregory J. Moore: Personal life

 Moore is a fluent Chinese speaker, and is married to Chenchen, from Zhejiang, China, and has three sons.
 In 2011, he got a Chinese driver's license.

 In China, Moore's Chinese name is 莫凯歌(Mo Kaige).

 Political views

-According to Moore, as a political scientist, he try to get a balanced view of politics by reading liberal newspapers such as The New York Times and conservative newspapers The Washington Times.
-He also listens to NPR, and partakes of Christian radio and Fox News, which are conservative.
+According to Moore, as a political scientist, he tries to get a balanced view of politics by reading liberal newspapers such as The New York Times and Washington Post, as well as conservative newspapers such as the Wall Street Journal and The Washington Times.

-2020 United States elections

-Moore argues that many American conservatives get their news from unreliable news sources via social media, and that these have increasingly shaped their views and both planted and watered conspiracy theories.
-Therefor, Moore believes that conservatives must concede that Joe Biden won the election, leave behind the "Stop The Steal" activism, and be vigilant against rightist extremism.